liferay-mobile/liferay-android-sdk-oauth/README.md

 If everything goes fine, an external web browser will open Liferay's login page and will ask the credentials to the user.

-Once user has sucessfully authenticated and granted permission to your app or if an error has occurred, the `onActivityResult` method in your `Activity` will be called:
+Once user has sucessfully authenticated and granted permission to your app, the `onActivityResult` method in your `Activity` will be called.
+Likewise, if the user hasn't granted permission or something went wrong, `onActivityResult` will be also called:

 ```java
 @Override